cafhov/chinesegraves/pages/fields.md

 layout: about
 permalink: /fields.html
 ---

+{% include feature/jumbotron.html objectid=8 %}

 ## An explanation of the metadata fields

+Learn how the details of each field was determined and interpretated.

 | Field  | Description |
 | ------------- | ------------- |